 How to maintain the benefits of the Cosmelan treatment

 To achieve and maintain optimal cosmetic results, patients must practice proper sun protection and limit sun exposure both during and after treatment.
-Exposure to sunlight in the treatment area can worsen the appearance of hyperpigmentation and dark spots even after the Cosmelan treatment is complete.
+Exposure to sunlight in the treatment area can worsen hyperpigmentation and cause dark spots to recur post-treatment.
 Patients should wear sun-protective clothing, such as wide-brimmed hats and sunglasses, and apply broad-spectrum sunscreen with an SPF of 50 or higher to their entire face every day.
 They should also reapply sunscreen every 90 minutes or after engaging in water activities.
 Dr. Green recommends layering both a chemical and a physical sunscreen for maximum sun protection.
 Chemical sunscreens are absorbed into the skin and convert harmful UV rays into harmless heat energy.
-In contrast, physical sunscreens create a protective barrier on the skin’s surface to prevent UV ray penetration.
-Patients who diligently avoid sun exposure can expect long-term benefits from Cosmelan treatment, resulting in radiant, clear, and beautiful skin.
+In contrast, physical sunscreens create a protective barrier on the skin’s surface to prevent UV radiation from penetrating the skin.
+MGSKINLABs’ Hydrating SPF 50 is a physical sunscreen that uses zinc oxide to shield the skin from harmful UV rays, along with lactic acid and hyaluronic acid to soften and hydrate the skin.

 AC Cosmelan 10weeks before after FRONT 1 MGWatermark